rubenivanyan/test_project_alarstudios/README.md

 ## Steps after infrastructure ready
 1. There is also manual steps))
+2. Register target in target groups in your aws account
-2. Create iamuser in aws account with access to s3 bucket
+3. Create iamuser in aws account with access to s3 bucket
-3. In app servers configure iam user with awscli command aws configure
+4. In app servers configure iam user with awscli command aws configure

 ## Extras